Metview

-Metview is a meteorological workstation and batch system developed at the European Centre for Medium-Range Weather Forecasts.
+Metview is a meteorological workstation and batch system developed at the European Centre for Medium-Range Weather Forecasts (ECMWF).

 History

-Developments were started at ECMWF in 1990 in co-operation with the National Institute for Space Research of Brazil and Météo-France.
+Development began at ECMWF in 1990 in co-operation with the National Institute for Space Research of Brazil and Météo-France.

 Features

 User interface

-Metview has an icon based user interface, where any aspect of a meteorological (graphical) product is expressed in an icon.
-Users can prototype visualisation by dragging and dropping icons in the plot area.
+Metview has an icon based graphical user interface, where any aspect of a meteorological (graphical) product is expressed in an icon.
+Users can prototype a visualisation by dragging and dropping icons in the plot area.

-Metview offers also various tools to explore and display the content of meteorological file formats, such as GRIB, BUFR, NetCDF and ODB.
+Metview offers also various tools to explore and display the content of meteorological file formats, such as GRIdded Binary or General Regularly-distributed Information in Binary form (GRIB), Binary Universal Form for the Representation of meteorological data (BUFR), Network Common Data Form (NetCDF), and OpenDocument Database Front End Document Format (ODB).

-Metview Macro language for batch processing
+Macro language for batch processing

-The Macro language is designed to be high level to allow analysts and scientist to concentrate on the work/processing flow they try to achieve.
+The Macro language is designed as a high-level programming language to allow analysts and scientists to concentrate on the work and processing flow being developed.